cvson/pmcc1picoh/README.md

-2017-05-24
+2017-08-02
-this for neut 5.3.2, copied form neut532 branch use sideband with low vertex activity use xsec parameterization for cccoherent instead of scaling parameter
+this for neut 5.3.2, copied form neut532-cohxsec branch use 2 sideband with low vertex activity and one with high vertex activity use xsec parameterization for cccoherent instead of scaling parameter

 0. pull to scbn:/home/cvson/cc1picoh/FIT/pmcc1picoh_git_neut532